drop_

 drop purge [token]

-Set custom expiry (minutes) or read limits.
+Set custom expiry in minutes or a maximum read count.

 --ttl 60 --reads 5